You’re not the one with flaws, society is.

 I

-think one of the most important things I’ve learned from @skinonsundays is that people have body issues even when you think they don’t.
-I could be working with someone who I see as being super in shape and they tell me to be careful which angles I’m taking their picture.
-They don’t want to look fat.
-They don’t want to look ugly.
-They don’t want others to see what they consider to be their flaws.
-They ask me to take out stretch marks and cellulite.
+think one of the most important things I’ve learned from @skinonsundays is that people have body issues, even when you think they don’t.
+I could be working with someone I see as super in shape, and they’ll tell me to be careful with which angles I’m taking their picture from.
+They don’t want to look fat, they don’t want to look ugly, and they don’t want others to see what they consider to be their flaws.
+They ask me to remove stretch marks and cellulite.
 They want their waist to look thinner.
-They want a million things, and I’m there thinking, wow, are you kidding?
-You think you need that????
-I know it comes from the photoshopping/airbrushing culture where we hold ourselves to these standards that don’t even exist in reality.
+They want a million things, and I’m standing there thinking, Wow, are you kidding?
+You think you need that???
+I know it stems from the photoshopping/airbrushing culture where we hold ourselves to these standards that don’t even exist in reality.
 Uff.

 MORE articles